davemaurer/daily_exercises/classes_intro.md

     wrappers.
 To see this, put the `@dog_name = "Fido"` line inside the `name` method, at the top.
 Just under the `puts name` line, add `puts @dog_name`. `@dog_name` is declared/defined/assigned inside the `name` method, but thanks to the awesomeness of instance variables, Ruby will still have access to it at the file level.
-    Your code should look like this, and you should run the file:
+    Your code should look like the code below, and you should run the file: (Hint: To run the file just type this:
+    `ruby nameofmyfile.rb`) The `ruby` part essentially tells your console/terminal to find the file named and then execute it using the Ruby language.

 ```
 def name